 Robotic fruit pickers may help orchards with worker shortage

-Harvesting Washington state's vast fruit orchards each year requires thousands of farmworkers, and many of them work illegally in the United States.
+Harvesting vast fruit orchards in Washington, US, each year requires thousands of farm workers, and many of them work illegally in the country.
 That system eventually could change dramatically as at least two companies are rushing to get robotic fruit-picking machines to market.

 Add your comments below